Platformism: Precursors

 The roots of platformism go back as far as the organizational principles of Mikhail Bakunin, particularly in his theory of "organisational dualism".
 Bakunin proposed that anarchists form their own revolutionary organisations that would encourage and agitate workers to rebel against the state and capitalism, and once a social revolution had replaced the state with a federation of voluntary associations, it would then further agitate against any attempted reconstitution of the state by political parties.

 The Platform's most direct predecessor was the Draft Declaration of the Revolutionary Insurgent Army of Ukraine, adopted in 1919 by the Military Revolutionary Council of the Makhnovshchina.
 The Draft Declaration called for a "Third Revolution" against the Bolshevik government, in order to establish a regime of free soviets.
-It centered the Revolutionary Insurgent Army of Ukraine as the nucleus of this revolution, where the organization's entire membership would carry out the decision-making process.
+It centred the Revolutionary Insurgent Army of Ukraine as the nucleus of this revolution, where the organization's entire membership would carry out the decision-making process.
 In 1921, the Makhnovists published another Declaration that proclaimed a dictatorship of the proletariat in the form of an anarchist-led trade union system, for which Nestor Makhno himself was accused of Bonapartism.

-During this period, the Nabat Confederation of Anarchist Organizations, which had originally been established as a loose-knit organization, developed into a tightly organized structure with a unified policy and an executive committee, in what a member would later describe as a precursor to platformism.
+During this period, the Nabat Confederation of Anarchist Organizations, which had originally been established as a loose-knit organization, developed into a tightly organized structure with a unified policy and an executive committee, in what one member would later describe as a precursor to platformism.

 Formulation

 Peter Arshinov, the main theoretician of the Platform.

 After their flight into exile, Russian and Ukrainian anarchists began to call for the reorganization of the anarchist movement, considering that chronic disorganization had led to their defeat during the Revolution.
 Among the anarcho-communists, Peter Arshinov was the most vocal advocate of reorganization.

-On 20 June 1926, the Organizational Platform of the General Union of Anarchists (Draft) was published in Delo Truda, with an introduction penned by Arshinov.
+On 20 June 1926, the Organizational Platform of the General Union of Anarchists (Draft) was published in Delo truda, with an introduction penned by Arshinov.
 Considering the goal of anarchism to be a social revolution that would create a stateless and classless society, the Platform proposed the establishment of a General Union of Anarchists to educate the working class and raise class consciousness.
-This General Union was to be organised according to the principles of theoretical unity, tactical unity and collective responsibility, and would be governed by an executive committee that coordinated collective action and political policy.
+This General Union was to be organised according to the principles of theoretical unity, tactical unity and collective responsibility, and would be coordinated through an executive committee tasked with carrying out collective action and political policy.